gvwilson/sensibleadventures/cloudherd/new.md

 and *misfits*!"
 Unable to contain herself any longer, she lunged into the forest.

-"Your Highness!"
+"Most respected!"
 The trio spun around as Ulfmaerr burst out of the bushes behind them.
 He paused a heartbeat to catch his breath.
-"Your Highness, quickly, we must flee."
+"Most respected, quickly, we must flee."

 "Run?
 Again?" the prince asked bitterly.